Preparing for the European Sustainability Reporting Standards (ESRS): What companies need to know

 The phased introduction of required reporting by business models is detailed below:

-Jan 1, 2026 (Report 2027): Small and medium-sized companies (+ non-EU based SMEs) listed on EU-regulated market.
-(Micro-enterprises are exempt and others have the option to opt out of CSRD until reporting year 2029.)
+• FY 2026 (Report in 2027): Small and medium-sized companies listed on EU-regulated markets.
+(Micro-companies are exempt and others have the option to opt out of CSRD until reporting year 2029.)

-Jan 1, 2028 (Report 2029): Ultimate non-EU parent companies with substantial activity and presence in the EU
+• FY 2028 (Report in 2029): Non-EU parent companies with substantial activity and presence in the EU.

 Phase-in reliefs